hashkrish/vm-tasks/assignment_7/README.md

 # Assignment 7

-The website has weather data about some cities in **Bharat** as a snapshot at particular instant in time.
+The website has weather data about some cities in **India** as a snapshot at particular instant in time.
 Please, explore the website to know what data each page consists.

 Write a bash script ` script.sh ` using `jq` to parse and filter json data from weather API website.